imysh578/Self-Study/Rust/rust_lang_book/01. Getting Started/getting_started.md

 ```shell
 $ curl --proto '=https' --tlsv1.3 https://sh.rustup.rs -sSf | sh
 ```
+- Error message: *curl: (4) A requested feature, protocol or option was not found built-in in this libcurl due to a build-time decision.*

 Instead, I used the below script from [official page's guide](https://www.rust-lang.org/tools/install).